hatoving/GMSVitaPortInstructions/README.md

 In order for the game to work properly, you'll need the game files.

 ### Android ports
-Go ahead, pay and download the game you want to play on your Vita (example: Fran Bow) in from of a .APK file.
+Go ahead, pay and download the game you want to play on your Vita (example: Fran Bow) in form of a .APK file.
 Next, extract said APK file.

 #### Normal APK